TalleyAmir/Annotated-Bibliographies/Cryptography-and-Computer-Security/Multi-Party-Computation/2019-02-22-omniledger.md

 ByzCoinX is closely modelled after ByzCoin's (2016) Byzantine fault-tolerant consensus protocol.
 The additions made to this protocol by OmniLedger increase the protocol's robustness to denial of service attacks and increases performance by resolving transaction conflicts in real time to allow for parallel computation.

+The original ByzCoin protocol uses a tree-like structure to communicate, which enables the system to achieve high scalability at the expense of robustness.
+In particular, if the adversary succeeds in faulting the system, the protocol falls back on an all-to-all communication system.
+Instead, ByzCoinX uses a two-level tree structure that is created by using the RandHound coin-flip to randomly assign validators within a shard to groups.
+Within each group, a validator is chosen at random by the protocol leader (from RandHound) to be the liason between the protocol leader and the members of that group.
+If the group leader is corrupted (does not answer within the timeout period or acts dishonestly), the protocol leader selects another validator to represent that group.

 In order to attain parallelization, OmniLedger implements a data structure that stores block transactions in the nodes of a directed acyclic graph (DAG).
 The graph is structured such that transactional dependencies are reflected by the directed edges.
 For the graph to be correct, two invariants must always hold true: (1) The same UTXO cannot be spent in two different transactions concurrently and (2) A UTXO from one transaction's output cannot be input to another transaction until the first transaction has been committed to the ledger.
 The DAG preserves these two restrictions.

 ### Atomix